mindsphere/mindsphere-python-sdk-examples/README.md

 |6 | MDSP_USER_TENANT | Store the name of the tenant from which application is being accessed in environment variable named `MDSP_USER_TENANT`. |
 |7 | HOST_ENVIRONMENT | Store the region in environment variable named `HOST_ENVIRONMENT`.
 If not specified, HOST_ENVIRONMENT defaults to `eu1` in region Europe 1 SDK and to `cn1` in region China 1 SDK.

 - Above credentials ( App Credentials ) will suffice to use SDKs.
 - For more information about credentials please visit [Token Handling](https://developer.mindsphere.io/resources/mindsphere-sdk-java-v2/token_handling_v2.html)
 ###### Note
 > App Credentials and Application Credentials refers to same concept.
 These terms might be used interchangeably in the document.

+###### Note
+> From SP98 release, Tenant Credential support is removed from python SDKs.
+Older versions with tenant credential support are still available on [Siemens Industry Online Support (SIOS) Portal](https://support.industry.siemens.com/cs/document/109757603/mindsphere-sdk-for-java-and-node-js?dti=0&lc=en-US).
+This application uses latest library for mindsphere-core library with version 1.0.3.
+Using older version of mindsphere-core library will lead to breaking behaviour of application.
+Hence we strongly recommend you to use latest version for smooth experience.

 ##### env: